BlockAndJerrys/block-and-jerrys/README.md

 ```
 lncli --rpcserver=localhost:10009 create
 ```
-4. Create a postgres table called `ice cream` and create a user with the appropriate priviledges
+4. Create a Postgres database called `icecream` and create a user with the appropriate privileges
 5. Save all the environment variables from above
 6. Clone Block and Jerry's
 ```